teuben/dc2019/scripts4paper/tclean.md

 In the following table, I show the flux in a large region of the map (box='300,300,820,820'), and around the point source in the south (box = '552,315,568,330').
-While the auto-masking version seems to ``lose'' flux in the feather step, more flux is still recovered compared with the pbmask method in the larger region.
+While the auto-masking version seems to 'lose' flux in the feather step, more flux is still recovered compared with the pbmask method in the larger region.
 Less flux is recovered around the point source.
-(Note: needs to be compared with ``True'' flux.)
+(Note: needs to be compared with 'True' flux.)

 |  | flux | min | max |
 :---------------------|:---------------------:|:---------------------:|:--------------------: